South Africa with Meraki Travel

 4. Location, location, location

 …the possibilities are endless.
 Because, at Meraki – in case you haven’t noticed already – we’re all about choice.
 So, perhaps the Garden Route has been on your to-do list for, like, ever.
 But you also want to get the Winelands in too.
 Oh, and you’ve never done a safari.
 See what we mean about there being so much to do here?
 But the beauty is that you can do it all.
-Use our interactive map or have a play with the buttons in the itinerary builder to chop and change your route until you’re happy with the locations that make up your tour.
-And, as if that wasn’t enough, you can milk the holiday for all its worth by opting for ‘relaxed’ pace, which will give you longer in each location to savour the sights.
+Explore our South Africa holidays and customise your trip to chop and change your route until you're happy with the locations that make up your tour.

 5. “Nothing ever becomes real 'til it is experienced.”

 And we can’t help but agree with Keats – after all, he wasn’t one of Britain’s best poets without reason.
 It’s not enough to just visit a place.
 You want to get to grips with it, right?
 Throw yourself into all of its offerings.
 Immerse yourself in the local ways.
 And there’s no better way to do so than by experiencing the country, which is why Meraki provides a number of South African experiences already included in your trip – they’re your base – as well as tailor-made add-ons to match your interests.